Find the best pencils for drawing in this guide.

 For example, if the paper is smooth and thick, you will be able to achieve fine detail.
 Thick paper is more durable and would be able to withstand gestural techniques and erasing.

 I’ll run through some of the types paper you could use with your choice of pencil media to get the best results.
+For a more detailed look at types of paper for drawing, read our review on the best drawing papers.

-Has no grain, perfectly smooth.
+Extra smooth paper.
 A great option for graphite drawing and illustrative styles.
 If you are a professional artist and need to scan artwork to make prints, or publish online, then Bristol board would give a clean scan due to the lack of texture.

 Papers that are slightly more rough in texture are better for blending, however.
 Plus, while you can of course use Bristol board with all types of pencil, in order to build layers with colouring pencils you would need a thicker more abrasive paper.
 Watercolour pencils can be used dry, but I wouldn’t advise wetting Bristol Board as the paper could warp and buckle.